-In order to ensure that you receive all the financial aid for which you are eligible, Westmont College verifies the accuracy of information that you provide via the FAFSA.
-Student Financial Services will request various documents as part of this process.
+Student Financial Services may request various documents to verify your information provided on the FAFSA.
 The list of required documents specific to your application will be available on the Financial Aid Student Portal (Net Partner).
 Financial aid awards are subject to change if information on these forms is different from the information reported on the FAFSA.
 Priority is given to students whose documents are received by June 1st.

 Academic Transcripts for Transfer Students and Recent High School Graduates

 Recent high school graduates must submit the final transcript that indicates graduation to the Office of Admission before financial aid will be credited to the student’s account.
 For transfer students, academic transcripts, through the final semester/quarter, must be submitted to the Student Records Office before Student Financial Services can verify a student’s eligibility for student loans.

 Respond to your Financial Aid Package